fredgibbs/fredgibbs.github.io/courses/historiography/index.md

 ## General Expectations

 * As a senior-level seminar, attendance is crucial to your success.
-However, simply showing up to class counts for very little; I expect that you'll actively participate in all discussions, presentations, and activities.
+However, simply showing up to class counts for very little; I expect that you'll actively participate in all discussions.
 If you are shy about speaking in class, don't worry.
 You will become much more comfortable and fluent by the end of the semester.
 But it is an essential skill that much be practiced, and this is the perfect place to do so.
 Please come see me if you'd like to discuss how we can make this easier for you.

 * You cannot make up missed classes and I will not summarize them for you via email.
 Please DO NOT email me asking what you missed or how to make it up (feel free to ask your class colleagues for notes).
 Medical emergencies beyond your control are the one exception to the attendance policy, and you should let me know about these ASAP.